-Edwin Cabigao, MA, PhD, RN, Director of Clinical Services at Generations Healthcare: Breathing new life into post-COVID clinical care
+Edwin Cabigao, M.A., Ph.D., RN, Director of Clinical Services at Generations Healthcare: Breathing new life into post-COVID clinical care

 The chain operates 30 skilled nursing, transitional care and assisted living facilities in California and Nevada.
 The 24-year-old for-profit is recommitting to its strategy of smart growth while also bringing pandemic-era lessons on flexibility and leadership into the mix.
 Cabigao, who led Generations’ COVID-19 response, insists patient care must continue to guide operators even as the pressure of understanding the virus is replaced by overwhelming staffing and fiscal challenges.